sardana-org/sardana-training/README.md

 current implementation of the plugin system.
 Then it describes the core classes of Sardana.
 In continuouation the Pool and MacroServer core components are reviewed.
-At the end some miscellaneous topics are presented, for example how Sardana implements uses threads to achieve concurrent behaviors.
+At the end some miscellaneous topics are presented, for example how Sardana uses threads to achieve concurrent behaviors.

 2. Pool - reviews all the Pool elements like for example Pool moveables or experimental channels and their interfaces.
 It also demonstrate how are they